parsodyl/json_string/README.md

 ### Encoding

-JsonString provides a set of different methods to encode Dart types, all implemented in a **type-safe** way and without any use of reflection or code generators.
+JsonString provides a set of different methods to encode Dart types, all implemented in a **type-safe** way.

 #### Plain objects

-Mark as `Jsonable` your "json2dart" style class, and encode it with no effort:
+Mark as `Jsonable` your "json2dart" style class, so you won't forget to implement the `toJson()` method:

 ```dart
 // class declaration